nodeca/nodeca/docs/specs/skin_system.md

 ### ignore

 Regex for ignored files.
-Example: `/.*(txt|md)/i`
+Example: `/.*(txt|md)$/i`

 ### templates

-relative path to templates directory
+Relative path to templates directory. './' by default.

 ### static

-relative path to static files
+Relative path to static files, specific for this skin.
+If missed - means, that skin have no static files.

 ### shared

-relative path to shared static files (common for all skins)
+Relative path to shared static files (common for all skins).
+If missed - means, that skin have no shared files.

 ### folder

 Relative root folder for skin directories.
-Useful, when packing several skins in single pack
+Useful, when packing several skins in single pack. './' by default.

 ### disable